runbelievable/runbelievable-fe/README.md

 ## Abstract

-Runbelievable is Runbelievable is an iOS app created with React Native on the frontend and Ruby/Rails on the backend to help trail runners find run buddies and trails in their area for a safer trail running experience.
+Runbelievable is an iOS app created with React Native on the frontend and Ruby/Rails on the backend to help trail runners find run buddies and trails in their area for a safer trail running experience.
 Upon logging into the application, a user can view a random Trail, view run buddies in their area, and chat with a buddy to confirm whether or not they'd like to meet for a run.

 ### Technology Used for Frontend
   * React Native